mmahdi-farrokhy/TravelAgency/README.md

 If the user has logged in, they will be able to edit their information by clicking the "Edit Customer" button.
 This will open a page where the user can update their information and save it to the database.
 If no user is logged in, an error message will be displayed.

-### Flights List

-Clicking the "Flights List" button will display a page that contains a list of available flights.
-Users can filter flights by origin airport, destination airport, departure date and arrival date.
-Once a flight is selected, users can click the "Book" button to proceed to the booking page.

 ### Booking Page